 Since 2012 smart women around the world have chosen SAS for Women to help them through the emotional and often times complicated experience of divorce.
-For emotional support and structured guidance now, consider Annie’s Group, our virtual divorce support and coaching class for women thinking about divorce or beginning the process.
+For emotional support and structured guidance now, consider Annie’s Group, our powerful, virtual divorce support and coaching program for women thinking about divorce or beginning the process.
 Schedule your 15-minute chat to learn if this education is right for you, where you are in your life, and most importantly, where you want to go.

 This article was authored for SAS for Women by Melanie Figueroa, a writer and content editor who loves discussing women’s issues and creativity.
 Melanie helps authors and small businesses improve their writing and solve their editorial needs.

 *We support same-sex marriages.
 For the sake of simplicity in this article, however, we refer to your spouse as your “husband” or a “he.”